How to cut parts from a video file without losing visual quality?

 But, it transcodes the video, is there any way to avoid transcoding?

-If you don’t specify codec info in your FFmpeg command then it will transcode the video using H.264 with the Constant Rate Factor rate control method keeping visual quality the same but if you don’t want to transcode your video then you will have -c copy option with your FFmpeg command.
-Which will tell FFmpeg to just copy the encoded video stream to the output.
+If you don’t specify codec info in your FFmpeg command then it will transcode the video using H.264 with the Constant Rate Factor rate control method keeping visual quality the same but if you don’t want to transcode your video then you will have -c copy option with your FFmpeg command which will tell FFmpeg to just copy the encoded video stream to the output.

 Moreover, When asking to copy the stream over, you cannot use audio, video, or multimedia filters because they require decoding and manipulating the audio and video frames.
 As a result, their output needs to be recorded.
 However, bitstream filters can be used with a copy since they only change the related metadata that is saved in the stream, not the primary payload.